 Ed will be dearly missed by his children: Paul Bushouse, Mary (Steven) Porter, and Howard (Patricia) Bushouse; along with 5 grandchildren: Christopher (Hannah) Porter, Jeremy Porter, Matthew (Erin) Bushouse, Elizabeth Bushouse, Michelle (Kylar) Weisman; and 2 great-grandchildren: Johnathan and Samantha Bushouse.
 Also surviving are his sister-in-law, Doris Boelens; and several nieces and nephews.

 The Funeral Service for Ed will be held at 11:00 a.m. on Saturday, January 11, 2020 at Second Christian Reformed Church with Pastors Laura de Jong and Eugene Los officiating.
 Friends are invited to meet the family from 4 - 7 p.m. on Friday, January 10, 2020 at Klaassen Family Funeral Home.
 Military Honors will be performed by the American Legion, Charles A. Conklin Post 28.
 Interment will be at Lake Forest Cemetery.

 Memorial contributions may be made to Tri-Cities Area Habitat for Humanity.

-To send flowers to Edward "Ed" Fred Bushouse's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edward "Ed" Fred Bushouse, please visit our floral store.

 Tri-Cities Area Habitat for Humanity